Peel the sweet potato, if desired. Cut into ½” strips.

 Use your fingers to dimple the surface of the bread.
 Use your fingers or a pastry brush to drizzle and spread the garlic/herb/olive oil mixture over the surface of the batter.
 Use more olive oil, if necessary, to ensure that the top is completely coated.

 Bake in a preheated oven for 25-30 minutes, until golden brown.
 Cool for 5 minutes then turn out bread onto a wire rack.

 Serve warm or at room temperature.

 Hack: Tightly covered leftovers will remain fresh at room temperature for 2 days or in the refrigerator for 1 week.
 Alternatively, they can be frozen for up to 3 months.

-Store leftovers tightly covered in the refrigerator for up to two weeks.
+Store leftovers tightly covered in the refrigerator for up to 30 days.